 The Program at a Glance (FAQs)

-The Stanford Medicine X 2017 Student Scholarship program is more than a chance to attend the 3-day conference, but an opportunity for learning and growth by providing both educational opportunities and project-based learning throughout 2017.
+The Stanford Medicine X 2017 Student Scholarship program is more than a chance to attend the 3-day conference.
+It is an opportunity for learning and growth by providing both educational opportunities and project-based learning throughout 2017.

 ABOUT THE PROGRAM